 Death in service

-Death in service is a benefit provided by some employers.
+Death in service (or group life insurance) is a benefit provided by some employers.
 If you have it, your named ‘beneficiary’ – i.e. the person (or people) you’ve nominated to receive the money – will be paid a lump sum if you die while you’re an employee of the company.
 The lump sum is usually a multiple of your annual salary – e.g. 2x or 4x.

 Death in service is similar to life insurance in the sense that it’s there to help support your loved ones financially if you die.
 But it’s different in that it’s provided by your employer – as opposed to life insurance, which you take out yourself.
 If you stop working for the company that provides you with death in service, you’ll no longer be covered by the benefit.